nvdla/doc/doc/integration_guide.rst

 DBBIF Slave Agent
 ^^^^^^^^^^^^^^^^^

 The DBBIF slave agent captures DBBIF memory transactions and issues reads and writes to memory.
+The NVDLA and environment supports one slave agent per memory region, 16B/clk.

+CVSRAM Slave Agent
+^^^^^^^^^^^^^^^^^^

-The NVDLA and environment supports two slave agents, each 16B/clk.
+The CVSRAM slave agent captures CVSRAM memory transactions and issues reads and writes to a section of memory logically separate from DBB.
+The NVDLA and environment supports one slave agent per memory region, 16B/clk.

 Memory Stub
 ^^^^^^^^^^^